 There are a number of ways that you can fundraise for MPAN; from office bake sales to running/walking in any number of ‘fun runs’ or cycle races around Australia, we welcome all fundraising efforts big and small.
-You can start your fundraiser on our Givematcher page, where you can also make a donation that can be matched by a partnered corporate and won’t charge a commission.
+You can create or join a fundraiser on our Grassrootz platform.
 Alternatively, we’re more than happy with one-off donations of any size!
 Tax-deductible donations can be made here.

 Help Find Me

 Help Find Me is a world-first initiative that allows any website’s search bar to aid the search for Australia’s missing.
 A collaborative project with Singapore’s Grey Group, MPAN launched Help Find Me in February 2015 to an internationally positive response.

 The campaign attracted the attention of media not only around Australian, but across Asia and Europe, and equivalent organisations to MPAN around the world are hoping to emulate the initiative.
 Help Find Me received acclaim at both the 2015 Cannes Lions and Spikes Asia awards.
 See the submission video here.